yuvalsol/TwitchChatToSubtitles/README.md

 ## Rolling Chat Subtitles

-Chat messages will roll from the bottom to top of the screen and then disappear.
+Chat messages will roll vertically across the screen and then disappear.
 Past chat messages won't clutter the screen.

 ```console
 TwitchChatToSubtitles.exe --RollingChatSubtitles